The Evolution

 Nearly 200 Pittsburgh broadcasting legends, community leaders, elected officials, and just plain TV and radio fans, converged on the historic Wilkinsburg Train Station May 4 to celebrate the 150th birthday of Pittsburgh native, broadcasting pioneer, engineer and inventor, Frank Conrad.

-It was all part of a fundraiser to help the National Museum of Broadcasting raise its profile and funding to help build a museum to Pittsburgh’s legacy of broadcasting and media.
+It was all part of a fundraiser to help the National Museum of Broadcasting raise its profile and build a innovation museum about Pittsburgh’s legacy of broadcasting and media.

 A panel of broadcasters comprising (l-r) Bill Flanagan, Sally Wiggin, Jim Cunningham, and Jack Bogut discussed how radio and other media continue to evolve.